Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Orthogonality relations

 \end{lem} \begin{proof} Recall the definitions

 and

-It is easy to see that $f_2$ is $\pca$-antisymmetric and $\pcb$-antisymmetric.
+It is easy to see that $f_2$ is $\pca$--even and $\pcb$--odd.
 Note that $f_2$ is invariant under permutations in $S_\beta$ which preserve the cluster decomposition $\beta$.
 Hence multiplication by $f_2$ commutes with the projection $P^\ia$.
 Since the spaces $P^\ia \Wt$ are mutually orthogonal for different $\ia$, for all $\phi\in \Wt$ we have